isaudits/docker-empire/README.md

 - Official docker image does not have environment variable support
 - Move default database and certificate location so it can easily be mounted
 - Fix config file customization not being honored
-- Add in ttyd option for launching a web service with an Empire client terminal

 ## Available environment variables and default values
 EMPIRE_USER=admin